Death

 Education & standards of living

-The reduction in famines was
+The reduction in famines has been

 -

-"increasing agricultural yields ...
+“increasing agricultural yields; ...

 -